Page Reviewed / Updated - Jan. 2016

 Disability Status - the applicant must have a medical need for personal care services and require assistance with their activities of daily living.

-Residency - the applicant must legal reside in Arkansas
+Residency - the applicant must legally reside in Arkansas

-Financial Status - the applicant must meet the 2015 Medicaid financial eligibility guidelines: monthly income of less than $2,199 and countable assets valued at less than $2,000.
+Financial Status - the applicant must meet the 2016 Medicaid financial eligibility guidelines: monthly income of less than $2,199 and countable assets valued at less than $2,000.
 These limits are for single applicants.
+However, an eligible individual’s home, if the individual resides in his or her home, or plans to return home, and the home is valued is under $552,000, is exempt.

-Married couples where one of them is an applicant and individual applicants uncertain whether they meet the financial criteria should consider working with a Medicaid planner.
-With married couples it is important to make sure the non-applicant spouse is given the maximum resources on which to live.
-With single applicants who don't qualify but still can't afford their care costs, Medicaid planners can help re-distribute their income into qualifying trusts and convert their countable assets into exempt ones thereby making them Medicaid compliant.
+Married couples where only one of them is an applicant, and individual applicants who are uncertain whether they meet the financial criteria, should consider working with a Medicaid planner.
+With married couples, it is important to make sure the non-applicant spouse is given the maximum resources on which to live.
+With single applicants who don't qualify, but still can't afford their care costs, Medicaid planners can help re-distribute their income into qualifying trusts and convert their countable assets into exempt ones thereby making them Medicaid compliant.
 Find assistance qualifying for Medicaid.

 There are 3 categories of personal care related expenses that are paid for by the Independent Choices program.